-Registration for External Programs courses is conducted each semester at external sites and by CampusWeb (as on p).
+Registration for External Programs courses is conducted each semester at external sites and by CampusWeb.
 Students may also register by coming to the External Programs Office.
 Students may request information by writing to:

 Division of External Programs Brewton-Parker College Mount Vernon, GA 30445 or by telephoning (912) 583-2241 1-800-342-1087